 While what’s currently going on is far from a political matter, all eyes are on the Prime Minister as he does his utmost to protect the British public.
 It will, and is ultimately influencing who could take the keys to Number 10 when it comes to the next election.
 Odds on the next Prime Minister are always available with major bookmakers such as William Hill and Paddy Power and they make for an interesting read at present.
 Below you’ll find the latest Next UK Prime Minister betting odds from some of the top bookmakers around.
 Who will be the next PM?
 Find here how to bet on the Next Prime Minister!

 Top Bookmakers to bet on Next UK Prime Minister

-Why Boris Johnson could be replaced as PM
+Why Liz Truss will be replaced as PM

 A General Election could seemingly be forced through at any time over the coming months and years, and for us punters that means the chance to bet on the next Prime Minister.

 Study our guide to find all you need to know about the market, including how to play it and which bookmakers offer next Prime Minister betting.

 Betting on the Next Prime Minister is relatively simple concept to understand and is a wager on the person you believe will take over the keys at 10 Downing Street.

 The market is offered by a number of bookies and works in the same way you’d bet on the next manager of a club in football betting or any outright bet on the market.